js0753/NeuralNetworkLandscapeProfiler/README.md

-﻿# Neural Network Landscape Profiler
+﻿# Transformers Research
-A small tool to profile loss landscapes of neural networks.
+Stuff I used to get a better understanding of Transformers and Vision Transformers.